-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have experienced nursing home abuse, including nursing home death.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have lost loved ones to nursing home death.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

 A wrongful death lawsuit case occurs when someone dies in a hospital or care home as a direct result of;

 - Obvious neglect eg. a person left in a soiled state or injured but unattended

 - Absence during high-risk activities such as bathing